The Northeastern University is one of two CRNA schools in Massachusetts.

 CRNA School Rankings – U.S. News & World Report (2011)

 3.0 out of 5.0.
 Ranked 26 out of 107 CRNA programs.
 Rank unchanged since the 2007 report.

 *Please note: CRNA rankings are bias and subjective.
 Read disclaimer about how CRNA rankings are created.*

 Accredited CRNA Programs are reviewed regularly.

-Pass Rate for CRNA Boards at Northeastern University Boston MA over the last 5 years
+Pass Rate for CRNA Boards at Northeastern University Boston MA for the class of 2015

 CRNA Employment Rate of program graduates